 The Omega 3s in Moringa helps increase hair strength and thickness.
 By increasing hair elasticity, your hair looks more beautiful, bouncier with less breakage.

-How to use Moringa powder to grow hair
+How to use Moringa to promote hair growth

-Moringa powder can also be added to various teas that already exist or you can just stir it into hot water to make tea on its own.
-You can add apple cider vinegar or lemon juice for flavor.
+Moringa powder can also be added to various teas or you can just stir it into hot water to make tea on its own.
+You may add apple cider vinegar for added benefits if you wish.
 Use the tea as a hair rinse during your wash day.

 You can use Moringa by adding the powder or oil to your hair masks.
 Use at least once a week as a Hair Mask.
 Here’s is one recipe that can turn your hair from dry and brittle to healthy and shiny.

 - 2 tbsp Moringa Powder.

 - 3 tbsp Raw Honey.

 Mix all the ingredients in a bowl and add some water to achieve your desired consistency.
 Apply the mixture generously to your hair.
 Cover and leave it in for about 30-45 minutes.
 Rinse thoroughly and style.
 This mask will leave your hair looking shiny and feeling soft.
 This combined with the boost of nutrients from your diet is a winning combination for beautiful hair.

 4. Add Moringa in your diet